Kamlesh Tiwari

 Kamlesh Tiwari (16 January 1969 – 18 October 2019) was an Indian politician who founded the Hindu Samaj Party in 2017.

 Azam Khan, a politician from the Samajwadi Party, responded to Union finance minister Arun Jaitley's statements in support of decriminalization of homosexuality, by labelling members of Rashtriya Swayamsevak Sangh as "homosexuals".
 Tiwari retaliated with comments about Islam's prophet Muhammad, which were considered derogatory by Indian Muslims, who protested, with some people calling for beheading Tiwari.

 Tiwari was subsequently arrested, charged under the National Security Act, and jailed for a few months by the Uttar Pradesh Police, before his release and subsequent murder.
 Thirteen people have been charged by the UP police in relation to the killing: 8 have been charged for murder and conspiracy, and the other 5 for harboring the killers and concealing evidence.
+The main accused, Syed Asim Ali, was granted bail by the Supreme Court on 25 July 2024.

 Early life and career

 Tiwari was born in Para Kothba village, in Uttar Pradesh's Sitapur district, in the early 1970s.
 In 1980, his family moved to the nearby town of Mahmoodabad, when his father got a job as a priest at the local Ram-Janki temple.
 The family stayed at an accommodation provided within the shrine.
 Tiwari grew up there during the heyday of the ram temple movement in Ayodhya.

 Tiwari was attracted to the Hindutva form of Hindu nationalism in the 1990s.
 He organized groups of young Hindutva warriors who marched from Lucknow to Ayodhya and participated in the demolition of the mosque at a disputed religious site.
 He later joined the Bajrang Dal, and was said to admire leaders such as Ashok Singhal, Lal Krishna Advani, Sadhvi Rithambara, and Uma Bharati.

 He claimed to be the president of Hindu Mahasabha, and also founded the Hindu Samaj Party in 2017.
 Tiwari contested the Uttar Pradesh legislative assembly election, from Lucknow, in 2012, and attempted to gain a Lok Sabha seat, from Faizabad, in the 2019 Indian general election, but was defeated both times.